SwapnilD03/ContextClerk/README.md

   Document ingestion and indexing are handled asynchronously using background workflows (Inngest).

 - **Production-Style UI**
-  Clean, NotebookLM-inspired interface built with Streamlit, emphasizing clarity and trust.
+  Clean, interactive interface built with Streamlit, emphasizing clarity and trust.

 - **Local-First Architecture**
   No external APIs required; designed to run on CPU-only systems.